mmenanno/lunchmoney/README.md

 This gem is a library of the [LunchMoney API](https://lunchmoney.dev/) for the wonderful [LunchMoney](http://lunchmoney.app/) web app for personal finance & budgeting.

+You can find the yard docs for this gem [here](https://halorrr.github.io/lunchmoney-ruby/)

 ## Usage

 ### Installation